ekshaks/ragpipe/README.md

 Ragpipe is open-source and under active development.
 We welcome contributions:
 - Try out ragpipe on queries over your data.
 Open an issue or send a pull request.
+- Join us as an early contributor to build a new, powerful RAG framework.
-- Share with us a tricky RAG problem that you are stalled with and your attempt solving it with ragpipe.
+- Stuck on a RAG problem without progress?
+Share with us, iterate and overcome blockers.

+Join discussion on our [Discord](https://discord.com/invite/ATWd8A5cEh) channel.

-## References
+## Read More

 - [Why your GPT + Vector Search RAG demo won't make it to production?](https://offnote.substack.com/p/llm-ir-1-why-your-gpt-vector-search)
 - [RAG++: Bridging the Query - Doc Gap](https://offnote.substack.com/p/llm-ir-2-rag-from-scratch-bridging)